pugliaagatha-eng/SpyGame/replit.md

 1. Role Reveal - Players see their secret role
 2. Mission - Players receive mission (Agents see secret, Spies don't)
 3. Drawing - If mission requires drawing, all players draw
+4. Story - If mission is story type, each player writes 400 chars (turn-based)
-4. Discussion - Players discuss and identify suspects
+5. Discussion - Players discuss and identify suspects
-5. Voting - Vote to eliminate someone
+6. Voting - Vote to eliminate someone
-6. Voting Result - See who was eliminated
+7. Voting Result - See who was eliminated
-7. Game Over - Winners announced
+8. Game Over - Winners announced

 ### Win Conditions
 - **Agents**: Eliminate all spies